okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 1. In your app, the user clicks a button similar to: **Sign in with (Identity Provider)**.
 2. Your app redirects the browser to Okta.
-3. Okta redirects the browser to the Identity Provider.
+3. Okta redirects the browser to the IdP.
-4. The user is prompted to sign in at the Identity Provider (if they aren't already) and to accept the permissions required by your app.
+4. The user is prompted to sign in at the IdP (if they aren't already) and to accept the permissions that are required by your app.
 5. The Identity Provider redirects the browser back to Okta.
 6. Okta processes the sign-in request and adds the user to your Okta organization's Universal Directory.
 7. Okta redirects the browser back to your app, just like any other sign-in request.